6 min read

 So in ending let me say two things.
 First, go out there and be a rebel when it comes to recognition.
 Don’t be afraid to find your own way, but remember: do it often, include everyone and have variety with your awards!
 Second, in case my lovely husband is reading this blog, please know that just because I challenged Valentine’s Day doesn’t mean that I don’t want (and expect) to celebrate it.
 Happy Valentine’s Day and I appreciate you 365 days a year!

-How are you recognising your employees this Valentine's Day (and every other day, too)?
+How are you recognizing your employees this Valentine's Day (and every other day, too)?